This post may contain affiliate links. Please read my disclosure policy for more details.

 Yogurt: use plain yogurt.
 Nice and thick Greek yogurt is perfect (and even better!), but also regular or low-fat yogurt works fine.

 Parmesan: aged Parmesan that has been freshly grated or shaved is always the best, especially here.
 The pre-grated stuff is no comparison.
+Alternatively, you can scatter over some crumbled feta cheese or goat cheese.

 Extra virgin olive oil: the best vegetable oil in my opinion.